Video Game / StarCraft Multiplayer

 - Always Second Best:

 - Hong Jin Ho (Yellow) was famous for being "King of Second Place", since he had so many silvers but no gold medal in a big tournament.
+Although to be fair, most of his second place finishes were because of Boxer and Nada (widely considered to be two of the greatest players at the time).

 - More recently, Song Byung Goo (Stork) has taken up this role, though he has finally won a single gold medal.